 PySpark Window functions operate on a group of rows (like frame, partition) and return a single value for every input row.
 PySpark SQL supports three kinds of window functions:

-The below table defines Ranking and Analytic functions and for aggregate functions, we can use any existing aggregate functions as a window function.
+The table below defines Ranking and Analytic functions; for aggregate functions, we can use any existing aggregate functions as a window function.

 clause.